tableau/connector-plugin-sdk/docs/mcd.md

 # The Connection Fields File

-**TODO** link to xsd?

 The Connection Fields file dictates the content and behavior of Connection Dialog as seen by the user.
 It also specifies the names of the connection attributes that will be available, along with the values specified by the user, in the ConnectionBuilder().

-The Connection Fields file is indentified in the manifest using the `<connection-fields>` element.
+The Connection Fields file ([XSD](https://github.com/tableau/connector-plugin-sdk/blob/dev-2020.2/validation/connection_fields.xsd)) is indentified in the manifest using the `<connection-fields>` element.
 Here we discuss the structure of this file.

 To avoid confusion, in the following we use the term "field" in place of "connection attribute," and use the generic term "attribute" to mean an XML element attribute.